-Sexual abuse and discrimination
+6. Sexual abuse and discrimination

-The school will promote and enforce a zero-tolerance approach to all forms of sexual abuse and harassment, including sexual harassment, gender-based bullying and sexual violence.
-The school's procedures for handling learner on learner sexual abuse and harassment are detailed in the Safeguarding Policy.
+The school prohibits all forms of sexual abuse and discrimination, including sexual harassment, gender-based bullying and sexual violence.
+The school's procedures for handling peer-on-peer sexual abuse and discrimination are in line with Birmingham City Councils Safeguarding Policy and procedures.

 The school will respond promptly and appropriately to any sexual harassment complaints in line with the Child Protection and Safeguarding Policy; appropriate steps will be taken to stop the harassment and prevent any reoccurrence.
-Disciplinary sanctions for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.
+Discipline for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.